themutualfund/Learning/README.md

 1. Got cloning down.
 And push via ssh for that matter.

 2. Did some branching and merging. oh, and this update came from my phone via Working Copy.

+3. This line item, if successful the way I intend will have been the result of a pull request.